iterative/dvc.org/public/static/docs/command-reference/repro.md

 ```

 You can now check that `Dvcfile` and `count.txt` have been updated with the new
-information, new `md5` checksums and a new result respectively.
+information and updated dependency/output file checksums, and a new result,
+respectively.

 ## Example: Downstream